-One of the main benefits to an individual of taking a NED (non-executive director) role is the opportunity to help strategically grow an organisation that is meaningful or purposeful to you – not to mention that NED roles typically come without a full-time commitment or need to get involved in the business on a day-to-day basis.
+Why become a NED (non-executive director)?
+It gives you the opportunity to strategically add value to an organisation, benefit an organisation that may be meaningful to you, enhance your skill set and experience (can be invaluable for your executive skillset too), share your expertise by giving back, build and develop your portfolio career, grow your senior network, and potentially secure a fresh income stream – not to mention that NED roles typically come without a full-time commitment or need to get involved in the business on a day-to-day basis.

 But what’s in it for the business – what benefits do they derive from having one (or more) non-executive directors on their board?